 Taxpayers affected by these rules should consider maximising pension contributions in an attempt to reduce net income.

 - Lettings allowance has historically enabled taxable capital gains to be reduced by up to £40,000 where a property has, at some stage, been occupied as a principal private residence and for other periods has been let.
 The allowance is given in addition to principal private residence relief.
-From 6 April 2020, lettings relief is only available in respect of periods when the occupation of the property was shared by the owner and tenant.
-This means that many “accidental landlords” will therefore no longer qualify for this valuable relief.
+From 6 April 2020, lettings relief is only available for periods when the owner and tenant share the occupation of the property.
+This means that many “accidental landlords” will no longer qualify for this valuable relief.

-These days if a person who already owns a residential property purchases another, then a 3% stamp duty land tax (SDLT) surcharge will apply unless they are replacing their main residence.
-Typically, this situation will arise where a homeowner decides to purchase a buy-to-let investment or a second home.
+These days, if a person who already owns a residential property purchases another, then a 3% stamp duty land tax (SDLT) surcharge will apply unless they are replacing their main residence.
+Typically, this situation will arise when a homeowner purchases a buy-to-let investment or a second home.

-However, the SDLT surcharge can also apply when a person makes a purchase with the intention of replacing their main residence but is unable to sell it simultaneously.
+However, the SDLT surcharge can also apply when a person purchases to replace their main residence but cannot sell it simultaneously.

-In such cases, the 3% SDLT surcharge must be paid on completion but is recoverable if the old residence is sold within three years of purchase of the new residence.
-The problem has been that the impact of the COVID-19 restrictions on property transactions has meant that a number of people have been unable to meet the three year sale deadline through no fault of their own.
-Those who find themselves in this position may take reassurance from HMRC’s updated guidance on exceptional circumstances which allows applications for refunds to be made following a sale outside of the normal three-year limit where:
+In such cases, the 3% SDLT surcharge must be paid on completion but is recoverable if the old residence is sold within three years of the purchase of the new residence.
+The problem has been that the impact of the COVID-19 restrictions on property transactions has meant that several people have been unable to meet the three-year sale deadline through no fault of their own.
+Those who find themselves in this position may take reassurance from HMRC’s updated guidance on exceptional circumstances, which allows applications for refunds to be made following a sale outside of the normal three-year limit where: